In the United States, the American Academy of Pediatrics (AAP) currently recommends:1

 - After the first 6 months, to meet their evolving nutritional requirements, infants should receive nutritionally adequate and safe complementary foods while breastfeeding continues for up to 2 years of age or beyond.

-While 75% of new mothers start out breastfeeding, only 13% of them still exclusively breastfeed by the time their infants are 6 months old.
-Many factors influence successful breastfeeding, including support from health care providers, family and community, and the workplace.
+According to the Centers for Disease Control and Prevention, the majority of new mothers start out breastfeeding, but only a minority still exclusively breastfeed by the time their infants are 6 months old.
+Many factors influence successful breastfeeding, including support from health care providers, family and community, and the workplace.3

 The 2011 Surgeon General's Call to Action to Support Breastfeeding makes 20 recommendations to support new mothers in their decision to breastfeed.